 Filing for bankruptcy will stop IRS wage garnishment – for now.
 Bare in mind, doing this will majorly affect the credit of the one filing.
 Filing for bankruptcy doesn’t fix or take away more recent tax debts that are less than two years old.
 If you have unfiled tax returns they may not be discharged as well.
 Last, payroll tax debt will not get removed via bankruptcy either.

 Final Advice – Fix It Before It Starts – Or If It Is Going Get Help ASAP

 If you owe a small balance under $20,000 it is often best to resolve the case yourself.
 See our comprehensive tax help guide for options and forms on resolving it yourself.
 It is recommended to hire a qualified tax attorney for debts over $20,000.
 A tax attorney can be in any location in the country and represent you, they do not need to be local.
 About 90% of TRP’s clients are out of state, many from New York and California.
 We have extensive experience in dealing with both states as well, and charge lower rates than CA tax relief firms or NY tax lawyers.
-Give us a call at (888) 515-4829 (4TAX) or visit our Contact Us page.
+Visit our tax help start page.
 We offer a free comprehensive consultation and if we can’t help, we will point you in the right direction.